Harold Frost: Life

 He received his medical degree from Geisel School of Medicine and Feinberg School of Medicine in 1945.
 He then did his surgical internship in Worcester, Massachusetts.
-During this time he was Officer in the Naval Medical Corps from 1946 to 1948.
-He then did his residency in Orthopedic Surgery in Buffalo General and Children's Hospital in New York state from 1948 to 1953.
-In 1955, he became an Assistant Professor of Orthopedic Surgery at Yale School of Medicine.
+During this time, he served as an officer in the Naval Medical Corps from 1946 to 1948.
+He then pursued a residency in Orthopedic Surgery in Buffalo General and Children's Hospital in New York state from 1948 to 1953.
+In 1955, he became an assistant professor of orthopedic surgery at the Yale School of Medicine.

 Frost moved to Detroit to take a position at Henry Ford Hospital.
 There he became the founder and Director of the Orthopedic Research Laboratory.
 He remained the director until 1973, having served as chairman of the department from 1966 until 1972.

 During his time at the Henry Ford Hospital, Frost made many breakthroughs, which changed the paradigm of bone biology.

 Frost moved to Pueblo, Colorado in 1973 — drawn by the mountains, climate, and lifestyle — bringing with him his international reputation as a dogged researcher, talented orthopaedist and prolific author.
 While there he continued his active participation at the Sun Valley Workshops where he interacted with participants to develop cancellous bone histomorphomety (1977), generate and refine the mechanostat hypothesis (1987), and the ever-evolving Utah Paradigm of Bone Physiology (1997).